-- if the student is enrolled in a clock-hour program, a non-term credit-hour program, or a credit-hour program offered in terms that are not substantially equal in length, the later of - a) 10 days before the first day of classes of a payment period or - b) the date the student completed the previous payment period for which he received Title IV funds.
+- if the student is enrolled in a credit-hour program offered in terms that are substantially equal in length, 10 days before the first day of classes of a payment period; or - if the student is enrolled in a clock-hour program, a non-term credit-hour program, or a credit-hour program offered in terms that are not substantially equal in length, the later of - a) 10 days before the first day of classes of a payment period or - the date the student completed the previous payment period for which he or she received Title IV funds. - if the student is enrolled in a subscription-based program, the later of - a) 10 days before the first day of classes of a payment period or - b) the date the student completed the cumulative number of credit hours associated with the student's enrollment status in all prior terms that the student attended under the definition of a subscription-based program in 34 CFR 668.2.